 These positions are not paid.
 However, these positions offer the following perks:

-• The meal plan, which includes lunch and dinner on all workshop class days and during the Show Incubation Residencies (10 weeks out of the total 11.5 weeks.
-You will be responsible for providing your own breakfasts and meals on non-class days.
-Valued at $1,600)
+• The meal plan, which includes lunch and dinner on all workshop class days from June 4-September 1 (12 weeks, valued at $1,920; You will be responsible for providing your own breakfasts and meals on non-class days.)

-• Networking opportunities with approximately 100 students and theater artists from around the world.
+• Networking opportunities with over 200 students and theater artists from around the world.

-• Use of the Barn space.
+• Access to shared rehearsal spaces.
 As an intern, you will have plenty of time in the Barn to work on your own material, and you have the resources to set up times to show your pieces to the community for feedback.

 To be eligible, applicants must: